JPugetGil/antidote-web-shell/README.md

 ```

 ### Step 3 : Try the following app commands
+With this application, you can:
+- Get, Increment or decrement a given counter.
+- List elements, Add or remove an element in a given set of elements.

 Some features are already implemented in the app, lets try them:
 ~~~~
 - add-wins set: